bbaserdem/Archlinux_Metadistribution/INSTALL.md

     luksformat /dev/xxx2
 ```

-### Adding additional keys
+### Adding keys to existing container

 To add keys from a keyfile (such as the one you randomly generated);
 ```
-cryptsetup [--key-slot X] luksAddKey <PART> /path/to.keyfile
+cryptsetup [--key-slot X] luksAddKey <PART> [/path/to.keyfile]
 ```
-Omit the keyfile argument to just input using self.

-### Backup the container header
+### Backup container header

-To create an image of the header as a backup, run
+To create an image of the header as a backup, run;
 ```
 cryptsetup luksHeaderBackup <PART> --header-backup-file <FILE>.img
 ```

-## LVM
+## Logical Volumes

 LVM allows to be flexible with the partitioning layout.
-I usually use LVM on LUKS; because it makes it such that all partitions are
-encryted using one container.
+Flexibility also allows encrypting many partitions with one container.

-### Create container
+### Create volume groups

 ```
+# Device is usually from unlocked LUKS; which is /dev/mapper/<name>
 pvcreate <device>
 vgcreate <group-name> <device>
 ```

-### Create logical Volumes
+### Creating Logical Volumes

 After LVM is created, create logical volumes either by hard coding the size;
 ```